 Is long-term trading the same as swing trading?

 No, swing trading is a form of short-term trading, so it cannot be the same as long-term trading.
 Swing trading is a style of trading where the trader leaves his trade for several days up to a few weeks.
 The aim of a swing trade is to capture the individual price swings on the daily chart.

-Lasting just a few weeks, this type of trading is considered short term by tax authorities, so any profits made from such trades are taxed based on the short-term capital gain model, which can be as high as 20-30%.
+Lasting just a few weeks, this type of trading is considered short-term by tax authorities, so any profits made from such trades are taxed based on the short-term capital gain model, which can be as high as 20-30%.
 Long-term trading, on the other hand, must last more than a year and is taxed based on the long-term capital gains model, which is much cheaper at 5-15% (in the US, it might be different depending on your residency).

 Also, swing trading is mostly based on technical analysis of price and volume data.
 A swing trader just wants to capture the individual price swings on the daily chart, so they base their trading on chart analysis.
 In long-term trading, decisions are based on the analysis of the stock’s fundamentals and the general macroeconomic trends.

 Is trading better than investing?

 While the aim of both trading and investing is to grow your wealth, they require different time commitments and have different risk profiles and likely outcomes.
 In trading, you try to time the market and generate multiple small profits, which can add up to a lot.
 Investing, on the other hand, is about making a few trades and holding them for a long time for the capital to compound.
 Which is better depends on the trader’s personality and goals.

 However, trading offers the following advantages over long-term investing:

 - For small individual traders, it is more scalable, as you can build scale either via automation or increased size via leverage.